SaverioNapolitano/STYLEGUIDE/README.md

 Every component detail is explained in its own repo.

 > [!NOTE]
 > For the real prototype, just one microcontroller connected to both sensors and actuator has been used.
-Moreover, the bluetooth connection with the bridge has been replaced by a serial one,
+Moreover, the bluetooth connection with the bridge has been replaced by a serial one